bhgr216/compas_bpp/README.md

 Converts COMPAS regular output files into the same format as a COSMIC `bpp` table.

 ## Features
-* Extract different binary stellar evolution events from a COMPAS regular output HDF5 file, storing them in a `bpp` DataFrame
+* Extract different binary stellar evolution events from a COMPAS regular output HDF5 file, storing them in a COSMIC style `bpp` DataFrame
 * Generate cartoon plots from a COMPAS regular output file using [cogsworth](https://github.com/TomWagg/cogsworth)

 ## Instructions